-3.13 Insertion of new section in the Payment System Management Act-Recognition of financial collateral arrangements which is an integral part in settlement operations.
+3.13 Insertion of new section in the Payment System Management Act-Recognition of financial collateral arrangements

+The present Act does not make provision for financial collateral arrangements, which is an integral part in settlement operations.
 The lack of a provision would thus make it difficult for the Bank to issue subordinate legislation in respect thereof.